bulletmark/pacpush/README.md

 the location of your AUR helpers download/build directory.
 This is the directory from which AUR packages are rsync'd from the local host to remote hosts.
 It only needs to be configured on the local host.
+`clonedir` can be set to a single directory, or a list of directories.
-Currently Ensure that `clonedir` is set to point to the directory your AUR helper is using.
-E.g. the default is `~/.cache/pacaur` for _pacaur_ but this will have to be changed if you are not using _pacaur_.
-You must change this location if you change AUR helpers.
-See the examples for other helpers in the default configuration file.
+Ensure that `clonedir` is set to, or at least contains, the directory your AUR helper is using.
+See the default setting and examples in the default configuration file.

 ### SSH KEY CONFIGURATION